rimutaka/posts/cargo-features-explained-with-examples/readme.md

 - Crate B: `awesome = { version = "1.0", default-features = false, features = ["rustls"] }`

 ## Useful links

-These are the resources that helped me understand this topic to the level where I could share it with you here.

 * https://www.reddit.com/r/rust/comments/7o7ov7/can_someone_explain_how_features_work_in_cargo/
 * https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html